digilogistist/The-Open-Source-USB-NES-Project/readme.md

 Then three years later, I reworked a second NES-RED-PILL board to discover that the CHR-flash on the first board was actually fried.
 Apparently, all the initial testing I was doing on these boards before reworking them was enough to cause the CHR-flash chip on one board to partially self-destruct, and cause it to always fail a full flash memory programming test.
 But now, the second reworked board was flashing perfectly using USB-NES!
 So now I know what I did wrong, and how to do it right this time.

-I took everything I learned from that first costly and disappointing NES-RED-PILL production disaster, trimmed the fat and tweaked the ideas, and made NES-FASTGFX: a state-of-the-art, open-source, graphics expansion NES development cartridge boardset PCB design, that adds powerful extensions to the NES architecture with a simplified programming environment, and a handful of easy-to-source boardset parts.
+I took everything I learned from that first costly and disappointing NES-RED-PILL production disaster, trimmed the fat and tweaked the ideas, and made NES-FASTGFX: a state-of-the-art, open-source, graphics expansion NES development cartridge boardset PCB design, that adds powerful extensions to the NES architecture with a simplified programming environment, using a handful of easy-to-source boardset parts.

 USB-NES support for NES-FASTGFX boardset development with full drag + drop PRG-flashing is speculated down the road, using existing methods in the USB-NES source code that have been 100% tested and confirmed working on reworked NES-RED-PILL-02 flash boards.
 More info on the NES-RED-PILL can be seen here: